james-priest/james-priest.github.io/README.md

 ## Objective

-To find long-term employment at a large & dynamic company building the next generation of apps and services.
+To find long-term employment at a large & dynamic company building next generation apps and services.

 ---